jkwill87/gryph-display-panel/readme.md

 ![gryph display panel](_readme/gdp-main.png)

 GDP has a responsive design that can scale to a variety of device and screen ratios.
 It will limit the number of displayed events by the amount displayable by the screen.
-It can be configured, as described below, to highlight the current event and to cull passed events.
+It can be configured, as described below, to highlight the current event and to cull past events.

 ### Pass Validation

 Pass validation works by capturing keypresses from the browser and submitting once the enter key is pressed.
 A card reader or RFID scanner which registers as a keyboard device is the intended source of input.
-Regular expressions are used to parse members IDs so that these devices can be used out of the box without configuring their output formatting.
+Regular expressions are used to parse members' IDs so that these devices can be used out of the box without configuring their output formatting.
 Student, staff, or Active IDs should all work in order to pull up membership accounts.

 When a swipe is registered it is validated against the workstation ID associated with it (see administration below).
 This works the same way as it would through the front desk.
 Swipes are recorded and can be used to generate usage reports.

-When a swipe is registered, one of three modals will be displayed:
+Swiping will display one of two alerts:

 * **Valid Pass**, in green, which indicates that the member has a valid membership which qualifies for the activity.
 * **Invalid Pass**, in yellow, which indicates that the member has a valid membership, but one that does not qualify for the activity.
-* **Invalid Membership**, in red, which indicates that the member does not have a valid membership.

 If the user does not have a valid pass they are advised to see the front desk for assistance.